madebywild/wild-next/README.md

 ## Introduction

-While we were building our own SSR stack suddenly zeit/next popped up and just did everything right.
+While we were building our own SSR stack suddenly `zeit/next.js` popped up and just did everything right.
 Moving from our rather custom solution to next we came accustomed to a certain workflow and syntax, so we decided to ditch the old stuff and create a sane base configuration to kickoff new projects.

-If you are familiar with `next` and `cssnext`, then you don't have to read all of the following, just `npm i or yarn` your way to start off.

 ## Usage

-`npm i` or `yarn` once to install dependencies.
+- `npm i` or `yarn` once to install dependencies.
-`npm run dev` to start working locally.
+- `npm run dev` to start working locally.
-`npm run build` to build for production.
+- `npm run build` to build for production.
-`npm start` to run in production.
+- `npm start` to run in production.
-TBD: static rendering into plain html
+- TBD: static rendering into plain html

 ## Folder structure

-pages
+- pages

 components
 elements
 services